 Held in several different neighborhoods each year, Portland’s free Sunday Parkways rides convert city streets into car-free zones, encouraging cyclists to explore different parts of the city.
 Each event features stops in city parks along the route, with entertainment, food and activities.

-For three weeks every summer, bike geeks organize about 200 events to celebrate all that is cycling during Pedalpalooza.
+For three months in the summer, bike geeks organize about 200 events to celebrate all that is cycling during Pedalpalooza.
 There’s a major menu of rides, performance art, races, taco stand tours, gay pride bike parades, bike polo and more, including the largest staging of the World Naked Bike Ride.

 World Naked Bike Ride